AkashBE/insta-publish/README.md

 - Watermark images with a custom logo and text.
 - Post images to Instagram.
+- Post multiple images to Instagram as an album.
 - Read captions from a template file.
 - Swagger UI for API documentation.
 - PM2 configuration for process management.